guildai/guildai-r/README.md

 guildai::install_guild()
 ```

-Guild AI can be used with any machine learning framework, or even no
+Guild AI can be used with any machine learning framework, or no
 framework at all.

 [Get
 Started](https://t-kalinowski.github.io/guildai-r/articles/guildai.html)